Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 ![Article from Italian newspaper with also my interview about the Italian Digital team](images/1/italia.jpg)

-I say it because in 2018 I became the president of the association and after a few years I can see the issues in a world that transform itself too much quickly.
+I say it because in 2018 I became the president of the association and after a few years I can see the issues in a world that transforms itself too much quickly.

 Let's think a moment together, in 2019 the open source world is not as strange and dark as 5 or 10 years before.
 The world is paying more and more attention to the opportunities of these technologies (except the Italian government in the various cities) but I see the big problem: to contribute.